 How to get the CRA to remove the freeze on your bank account.

 The faster you come to terms with the CRA, the faster you can get your cash flowing again and your bank account freed up.
 CRA will want payment in full, or your offer of suitable payment terms, usually secured by post-dated cheques, before they agree to release the RTP on your account(s).
 You’ll need to speak to the friendly CRA collection contact specified on the RTP letter to make these arrangements.
 Alternatively, if you’ve hired sometime to help fix your tax problem, your representative will negotiate with the CRA person.
 You will need to ensure that your representative has a copy of the RTP letter and the collection contact’s name.

 Once an agreement with CRA is confirmed, the CRA will fax or mail a lovely letter to your bank apologizing for any inconvenience and advising the bank that it is relieved of its requirement to pay your money to CRA.
 It’s a form letter and it’s always delightfully the same.

 Once the bank receives this letter, the RTP is supposed to be lifted immediately.
 But it’s safest to call your bank and make sure the letter has been actioned in the back rooms.

 And what about the money CRA got from your account?

 It’s gone, baby, gone.
 Unless you eventually successfully demonstrate, through an appeal or an objection that your assessment was wrong and you never owed that tax.
 In that event, any overpayment to your tax account will eventually be credited back to you.

 Need help with a frozen bank account?
-Click here http://www.dioguarditaxbrokers.ca
+Click here to book a your in peron consultation. http://www.dioguarditaxbrokers.ca